-For most people, the ideal boss/employee relationship is like something you’d see in a movie: Good buddies who grab a beer together after work.
-But in a creative industry, and especially when you’re first getting started, this can actually be the worst kind of boss for you.
-In reality, the best kind of boss might just be the last one you’d think you’d want…
+For most people, the ideal boss/employee relationship is like something you’d see in a movie: Good buddies who grab a drink together after work.
+But in a creative industry, especially when you’re first getting started, this can be the worst kind of boss for you.
+In reality, the best kind of boss might just be the last one you’d think you’d want.

 First, let’s make sure we’re clear on a few things.
 Mean bosses are never good bosses—that’s definitely not what I’m talking about when I say “tough.”

 “Tough” bosses are different.
 Tough bosses have high standards.
+(Here are five ways that you might disappoint them!)
 They demand the very best work—and, don’t get me wrong, this can be very scary.

 The thing about creative work is that it can pretty much always be different or somehow better.
 You’ll never reach a point of perfection.
 A tough creative director makes you keep perfecting your copy past the place where you’d normally stop.